diodechain/diode-docs/content/docs/Using/create-a-zone.md

 weight: 203
 draft: false
 ---
-This article describes how to add a new Zone to your Diode Drive.
+This article describes how to add a new Zone to your Diode Collab.

 A Zone is a collection of Team Members and files/folders.
 Team members can collaborate real-time on the files in the Zone and can interact with each other via chat.

-These instructions assume that you've already <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener"><strong>installed Diode Drive</strong></a>.
+These instructions assume that you've already <a href="https://app.docs.diode.io/docs/" target="_blank" rel="noopener"><strong>installed Diode Collab</strong></a>.
 Follow the steps below to create a Zone.

 **1\.
-Open Diode Drive**
+Open Diode Collab**

-To add a Zone, go ahead and first open Diode Drive.
+To add a Zone, go ahead and first open Diode Collab.
 You can do that by clicking the task bar icon and clicking "Open".

 ![](/uploads/image-47.png)